sethirocks/Mentor_AI-/README.md

 ## Technical Setup

 Mentor_AI is designed to act as a personalized assistant for university students by combining peer-submitted tips with official university information.
-T
 ### Tech Stack Overview

 - Frontend: Static HTML/CSS/JS with embedded form and chatbot UI